-“Zeke,” the commander repeated in acknowledgement.
-“I have your application to join the tower guard here.”
-He slid his finger across to another sheet of parchment.
-“It says here that you started combat training with Captain Bowman,” Bates glanced up from his finger.
+“Zeke,” the commander repeated, in acknowledgement, “I have your application to join the tower guard here.”
+He slid his finger across to another sheet of parchment: “It says here that you started combat training with Captain Bowman.”
+Bates glanced up from the page.

 “That’s right,” Zeke confirmed.

 Zeke felt a twinge of doubt about his prospects.
-He raked the fingers of his left hand back across his thick but short dark-blonde hair, and down onto the side of his neck, leaving his elbow sticking out.
-Becoming consciously aware of his fidget a moment later, he let his hand drop back down.
+He raked the fingers of his left hand back across his thick, but short, dark-blond hair, and down onto the side of his neck, leaving his elbow sticking outward.
+Becoming consciously aware of his fidgeting a moment later, he let his hand drop back down.

 Commander Bates looked up and removed his glasses.
 “I believe that.
-It might not be what you hoped for, son, but it is an honourable station,” he said, lifting his chin slightly.
+It might not be what you hoped for, son, but it is an honourable station,” he said, lifting his chin, slightly.
 “The tower guard is the first and last line of defence in the Wizard Towers.
-If it’s a magical threat, the enforcers will come in, but opposing sorcerers often cancel out each side’s spell-fire, and when that happens, we’re there.
-If they don’t, then the tower’s defensive ward is activated, shutting all sorcerer’s down, and the tower guard apprehends the hostiles with muscle and steel.”
+If it’s a magical threat, the enforcers will come in, but opposing sorcerers often cancel out each side’s spell-fire – when that happens, we’re there.
+If they don’t, then the tower’s defensive ward is activated, shutting all sorcerers down, and the tower guard apprehends the hostiles with muscle and steel.”

 Zeke didn’t have anything to say to that, so he just smiled and nodded.

 Zeke’s stomach did an uncomfortable dance.
-This wasn’t the path he wanted to turn down, but what else was there?
-He quickly hid his hesitation behind curiosity.
-“May I ask why?”
+This wasn’t the path he had wanted to turn down, but what else was there?
+He quickly hid his hesitation behind curiosity: “May I ask why?”

-Commander Bates’ expression slipped from his face, leaving it utterly devoid of emotion.
-“We received a representative from London, earlier,” he said.
-“He carried a letter bearing Algovia’s seal, alerting officials within the Imperial Tower that Prince Jordan is sending an ambassador from London to address the matter of recent attacks by wizards on their people.”
+Commander Bates’s expression slipped from his face, leaving it utterly devoid of emotion.
+“We received a representative from London, earlier,” he said; “he carried a letter bearing Algovia’s seal, alerting officials within the Imperial Tower that Prince Jordan is sending an ambassador from London, to address the matter of recent attacks by our wizards on their people.”